rero/sonar.ch/content/faq.md

 The migration process is taking place since January 2021.

-#### Will RERO DOC links be redirected to SONAR?
+#### Are RERO DOC links redirected to SONAR?

-Yes, in principle.
-This is under analysis, as some publications won't be in SONAR, and [some will be in RERO&nbsp;ILS](https://rero21.ch/en/rero-ils-en-production-en-2021/).
+Yes, they are.
+Of course, this is only the case for publications migrated to SONAR.

 ## General questions {#general}

 [🔝 Back to top](#categories)

 #### What is the price of the Institutional Repository as a Service?